-Lead generation is essential to a healthy sales pipeline and is a key tactic in a good marketing plan.
+Lead generation is essential to a healthy sales pipeline.
+It’s also an important tactic in a good marketing plan.
 Like an old coal-burning engine, your pipeline requires constant feeding.
 This means your organization needs to be good at producing quality leads.
 But lead generation is not for the faint of heart.
 It requires commitment, persistence and patience.

 There is a sequential nature to it.
 Here is some food for thought about how to approach this important business development initiative.
 Every industry varies so this is a template that can be adapted to your situation.

 - Establish a Goal– You’ll use your leads for getting orders or customer appointments.
-Whatever it is you’d like to use the leads for, the first step in your lead generation campaign is coming up with a measurable, achievable goal.
+The first step in your lead generation campaign is coming up with a measurable, achievable goal.
 Otherwise, how will you know if you were successful or not?

 - Identify Your Target Market & Create Their Profile– The shot gun approach won’t work.
 Identify the specific market your customer is inand how your product solves their problem.